LaboratoireCosmerTOULON/gaz_tethered_turtlebots/README.md

-Package with launch files for simulation of two turtlebots connected by a orange rope
+Package based on Gazebo for simulation of two turtlebots connected by a orange rope